ttscoff/marked-conductor/src/_README.md

 For all of the prepend/append file filters, you can store files in `~/.config/conductor/files` and reference them with just a filename.
 Otherwise a full path will be assumed.

 For `autoLink`, any URL that's not contained in parenthesis or following a `[]: url` pattern will be autolinked (surrounded by angle brackets).
 URLs must contain `//` to be recognized, but any protocol will work, e.g. `x-marked://refresh`.
+Must be run on Markdown, not HTML.

+For `fixHeaders`, it will be ensured that the document has an h1, and all header levels will be adapted to never jump more than one header level when increasing.
+If no H1 exists in the document, the first header of the lowest existing level will be turned into an H1 and all other headers will be decremented to fit the hierarchy.
+It's not perfect, but it does a pretty good job.
+When saving the document as Markdown from Marked, the new headers will be applied.

 **Note:** successive filters in a sequence that insert or prepend will always insert content before/above the result of the previous insert filter.
 So if you have an `insertTitle` filter followed by an `insertCSS` filter, the CSS will appear above the inserted title.
 If you want elements inserted in reverse order, reverse the order of the inserts in the sequence.